scotty-james/Milestone-Project-3--North-Coast-500/README.md

 Steps:

 1. Sign in to MongoDB account.
 1. Create a new cluster and database.
-Within the database, create three collections following this Schema Design.
+Within the database, create three collections following this [_Schema Design_](#collections).
 The database name needs to be north_coast.
 1. Click here to access the site's repository Underneath the repository name, click ‘Code’ which will open a drop down menu.
 1. Click the HTTPs section (a red line should be displayed underneath).